j0eyv/ConditionalAccessBaseline/README.md

 ![IntuneManagement3](./images/IntuneManagement3.png)

 In the modern authentication window that pops up, sign in with an account that has appropriate permissions, if unsure use Global Administrator.
-After sign-in you will be prompted to accept permissions for Microsoft Intune PowerShell, DO NOT tick the box to consent on behalf of your organization.
+After sign-in you will be prompted to accept permissions for Microsoft Intune PowerShell, **DO NOT** tick the box to consent on behalf of your organisation.

 ![IntuneManagement4](./images/IntuneManagement4.png)